 Nikon: Nikon Z5, Nikon Z6 II, Nikon Z7 II

 Nikon released its Z series of full frame mirrorless cameras ahead of Canon which are the Z6 and Z7 and they are quite amazing cameras except for the fact they do not come with a dual card slot which can be a disappointment for photographers who require them.
 The Z6 and Z7 are now replaced by the Z6 II and Z7 II which were announced in October 2020.

 The Z6 II comes with a 24.5 mp sensor, shoots at 14 fps and has a 273 points AF system whereas the Z7 II comes with a 45.7 mp sensor, 493 points AF system, no AA filter, sensor shift image stabilisation, 10fps continuous shooting and 4K video recording.
 So these cameras will be great to shoot sports and other fast moving subjects like wildlife.
 The image and video quality from these cameras are brilliant.

 New in the series is the entry level full frame Z5 which is compact and good for travel photography.
 It has a 24.3 mp sensor, and can shoot at 4.5fps continuous shooting.

 These cameras come with a new Z mount that has already a few lenses available with many more coming into the market over the following years.
-Anyone who has owned a Nikon DSLR previously can mount their old lenses on to these mirrorless bodies with the help of adapters designed by Nikon for these cameras.
+Anyone who has owned Nikon DSLR cameras previously can mount their old lenses with any lens focal length on to these mirrorless bodies with the help of adapters designed by Nikon for these cameras.

 With the improvements being still made by Canon in their full frame mirrorless range Nikon with the already brilliant features like focus bracketing, focus stacking, eye tracking focus, 2 card slots, continuous shooting mode, better battery life, stands out to be the best for full frame mirrorless cameras.